mizatch/LoadTestTools/README.md

 This package aims to use two common tools for testing an API: a Hammer and a Drill.
 In both cases, we primarily measure average response time and request failure count.

 * When you use the _Drill_, you will be creating a sustained load against an API with a simulated number of concurrent users (connections) and for a specific period of time.
 What we are trying to validate with the Drill is that the API can withstand a certain amount of requests and still perform as expected.
-* When you use the _Hammer_, you will be gradually increasing the load against an API to determine the point at which the API begins to perform below standards.  _The Hammer is still in development and not yet supported._
+* When you use the _Hammer_, you will be gradually increasing the load against an API to determine the point at which the API begins to perform below standards.

 # Instructions